As if you needed another reason to come volunteer in Mexico, these waterfalls will seal the deal.

 This spot is in Tamasopo, a small town with two beautiful waterfalls.
 According to a couple of ILP volunteers, Puente de Dios is so amazing, it’s worth doing twice (plus there is tons to do).
-We're sure the other waterfall is also amazing, we just love Puente de Dios.
-You can climb up to a few jumping offf points to dive into these turquoise waters, or climb up the impressive waterfall itself.
+The other waterfalls here are also also amazing, we just love Puente de Dios.
+You can climb up to a few jumping off points to dive into these turquoise waters, or climb up the impressive waterfall itself.
 Oh, and of course there’s also a cave you can swim in.

 Tips for travelers — go before noon before it gets to crowded and take goggles if you can find them!
 The water is crystal clear and gorgeous.

 Cost: 40 peso entry fee, plus 30-40 for a life jacket (which is required).